Lending Works Review

 Both updated products are available in ISA and regular variants.

 Yes, by the Financial Conduct Authority #722801 under full permissions granted December 10th, 2016.
 Investments made through Lending Works are not covered under the FSCS (Financial Services Compensation Scheme).

 FCA regulation is nothing like the FSCS, which covers consumers when they deposit money in banks.
-The FCA reports to the UK government and has the ability to pursue criminal action against companies which violate its standards and codes of conduct.
+The FCA reports to the UK government and has the ability to pursue criminal action against companies that violate its standards and codes of conduct.

 What’s The Minimum Investment?

-£100 on regular or ISA accounts (Increasing from £10 min beginning mid-April, 2019)
+£100 on regular or ISA accounts

 Does Lending Works Offer An Innovative Finance ISA?